 Here’s another perfect example of visual contrast (or isolation effect at work) and how it affects conversion—the number of downloads with the following prompt variations.

 Before you scroll, take a good guess which combination produced the most downloads? #10 and followed by #9.
 They outperformed the others because of the contrast, not just in color but also in font size.
 Ultimately, it is clear what the users need to do (a clear call to action).

 See how important color contrast is in conversions?

-What this study wants to tell us is that isolation effect must be considered when determining the color palette of not just your brand, but your entire marketing collaterals.
+This study wants to tell us that the isolation effect must be considered when determining the color palette of your brand and your entire marketing collaterals.
 The choice of colors will guide the users into the most important action areas.